Join our grassroots campaign!

 With the leadership change in 2018, the County Board has really improved transparency and government ethics, and there's more we can do to keep moving in that direction.
 Paras is committed to working with our state legislators to rein in the amount of excessive campaign contributions being funneled into our local elections.
 Local government should be accountable to you!
 As our County Board member, Paras will never solicit or accept contributions from county employees or anyone seeking favors from our local government.

 Environmental protection starts here at home.
 Our district enjoys a beautiful array of Open Lands and nature preserves, and Paras will ensure that the work of hundreds of local volunteers to restore and maintain these lands is protected.
 Paras will also fight for greater investments in stormwater management projects in response to the persistent and unprecedented flooding in our district.
 Paras knows that the consequences of climate change are affecting our district, and that we must follow the science.
 There's a lot we can do to combat climate change at a local level—Paras is committed to moving Lake County toward 100% clean energy.
 As our County Board member, Paras will help make Lake County greener and cleaner.
+And that is why the Sierra Club - the most enduring and influential grassroots environmental organization in the United States - has endorsed Paras to be our next County Board member.

 Jobs and Business Retention